Kat632/P2-Play-Your-Cards-Right/README.md

 ## **Performance testing**

-All pages pass through [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) with no major concerns, except for the empty values in the aria-required labels on the form fields.
-These have been changed to aria-required="true".
+All pages pass through [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) with a score of 94 for performance and no major concerns.

 ## **Accessibility Testing**